jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/jamulus.svg)](https://repology.org/project/jamulus/versions)

-There is also list of unofficial [packages for different distributions here](https://github.com/corrados/jamulus/issues/223){: target="_blank" rel="noopener noreferrer"}.
+There is also list of unofficial [packages for different distributions here](https://github.com/corrados/jamulus/issues/223).
 If you don't find it in your package manager, you need to compile Jamulus from source.
 That's quite easy:

 ## Get Jamulus sources